hppr-dev/stoke-auth/README.md

 # Building From Source

-To build from source
+To build from source:
-1. Install go 1.22.2
+1. Install go 1.22
 2. Clone this repository
 3. Run `go mod tidy` to pull dependencies
+4. Build the UI by running `npm run install && npm run build --clearOutDir` in the internal/admin/stoke-admin-ui directory
-4. Run `go build -o stoke-server ./cmd/` to build the executable
+5. Build the server executable by running `go build -o stoke-server ./cmd/` in the root of the repository

 # Configuration